Welcome to our school

 As an Educator to the Deaf, she has 30 years experience in teaching American Sign Language, ASL.
 In Arizona she co-founded a Deaf School and very much enjoyed teaching deaf students many subjects K-12.
 There, she also, developed Science, Math, and History curriculum, while serving as Lead Teacher in modeling good practices for other teachers K-8.

-Kellie is a passionate, compassionate educator with 20 years experience.
-She has Masters in Jewish Education from Gratz College and her Bachelor of Arts from American University.
+Nira is a passionate, compassionate educator with 20-plus years of experience.
+She has a Master's in Jewish Education from Gratz College and a Bachelor of Arts from American University.

 After spending years as a classroom teacher, she spent a decade building curriculum and mentoring teachers from Kindergarten through 7th grade.
 She wrote and led Family Education and created curricula for various non-profits.

-For the last eight years, she has homeschooled her five kids (now ages 10-20) while teaching within the homeschool community extensively.
+For the last twelve years, she has homeschooled her five kids (now ages 14-24) while teaching within the homeschool community extensively.

-She is also a chaplain, receiving her training at ALEPH Rabbinical School and Children’s Healthcare of America.
+She is also a chaplain, having received her training at ALEPH Rabbinical School and Children’s Healthcare of America.

 Mary Felts